Máximo Inocencio: Thirteen Martyrs of Cavite

 He was among 13 Caviteños who were found guilty of rebellion on September 11, 1896, after a hasty trial by a Spanish military court lasting only four hours.
 Their defense counsels were officers of the Spanish Army who immediately admitted their guilt instead of proving the insufficiency of evidence to convict them.
 The families of the 13 defendants were not informed of the verdict.
 They were not given the chance to say goodbye to their families.
 Their trial was kept a secret.

+Narcisa Francisco & Inocencio's grave at San Agustin Church (Manila).

 At 12:45 p.m. the following day, the 13 convicts were brought out of their cells and taken to the Plaza de Armas outside Fort San Felipe, made to line up, kneel facing the wall, their hands tied at their back and executed by firing squad.
 At age 63, Maximo was the oldest of the 13.

 After the execution, bullet-ridden bodies were loaded into carabao-drawn carts and dumped in a common grave at the Catholic cemetery at the village of Caridad.
 Later, the bodies of seven of the victims, including Inocencio, were exhumed and interred in separate niches by Fr.
 Celedonio Mateo, a friendly Recollect friar as requested by their families.
 The rest remained unclaimed in the common grave.
 Inocencio's remains were placed in a niche at the Porta Vaga Church then later transferred to the San Agustin Church in Intramuros.

 The execution was a warning to discourage the spread of the uprising.
 Within a week after their deaths however, all the towns of Cavite rose up in arms.

 Legacy

 It is said of Inocencio that “with chisel and hammer he worked his way to wealth amassing one of the largest fortunes in the province.”
 He had been variously described as a diligent and hard worker, and a charitable citizen who did not fail to lend a helping hand to the needy.

+Inocencio's family niche at the Crypt of San Agustin Church (Manila).

 He had nine children by his wife, Doña Narcisa Francisco, four of whom reached maturity.
 One of his granddaughters, Amalia Inocencio Jaime, married the war hero Gen. Benito Alejandrino Natividad.

 Unfortunately, many of his projects were destroyed by aerial bombing during World War II, among them the Cavite provincial government building, the former provincial high school, the cathedral and parochial house of San Pedro and his residence, La Casa Grande on Calle Arsenal (now P. Gomez Street).

 The city of Trece Martires, Cavite is named after the thirteen martyrs.
 There are life size statues of Inocencio and the other martyrs in a memorial erected in their honour.

 Barangay Inocencio in Trece Martires is named in his honour.